kate2797/pass_manager/README.md

 # Password Manager 🔐
-A simple Python program for storing, displaying and deleting saved passwords
+A simple Python program for locally storing, displaying and deleting saved passwords.